 - Release Date: June 29, 2000

 Street Fighter III: 3rd Strike wasn’t just a fighting game.
 It was a statement.
 The game’s technical depth is staggering.
-It introduced a roster of distinctive warriors, each with unique move sets that demanded mastery.
 And then there’s the parry system, which gave birth to one of the most legendary moments in esports history: Daigo Umehara’s full parry comeback against Justin Wong in Evo 2004.
+On the Dreamcast, the game looked and felt just like its arcade counterpart.
+Crisp animations, a jazzy soundtrack that still grooves today, and an eclectic roster that introduced characters like Makoto, Dudley, and the enigmatic Q. For fans used to the flashier chaos of Marvel vs. Capcom 2, 3rd Strike was a leaner, more deliberate beast—a fighter that rewarded dedication and punished hesitation.

 Marvel vs. Capcom 2